 Graduating with Honors

-Summa Cum Laude 3.9 - 4.0 recognition with gold cords
+Summa Cum Laude 3.9 to 4.0 recognition with gold cords

 Outstanding Student of the Year

-Each program will select one Outstanding Student of the Year, however, all students earning a MDACC 3.8 GPA and rank in the top 1/3 of the class on July 15 are eligible for consideration.
+Each program will select one Outstanding Student of the Year, however, all students earning an MD Anderson 3.8 GPA and rank in the top one-third of the class on July 15 are eligible for consideration.

 - The Program Faculty will rate each student using the Outstanding Student assessment criteria.

-- The Program Director will select adjunct, clinical, and/or non-primary program faculty to evaluate the students creating a 1:1 ratio with primary SHP Faculty.
+- The Program Director will select adjunct, clinical, and/or non-primary program faculty to evaluate the students creating a 1:1 ratio with primary School of Health Professions Faculty.

-- The average assessment score will be added to the student's July15th MDACC grade-point-average.
+- The average assessment score will be added to the student's July15th MD Anderson grade-point-average.
 The student earning the highest score will receive this recognition.